0xA-10/lilypad/README.md

 Floating gracefully between prompts like pads on a pond 🌿🐸.

 `lilypad` is a tiny, functional builder for chaining large‑language‑model prompt steps in TypeScript using OpenAI models.
-By default prompt "pads" reuse the same chat session in order to maintain context.
+By default, prompt "pads" reuse the same chat session in order to maintain context.
 Starting a fresh chat is as simple as calling `fresh()`.

 ---